a35931chi/RLND-Navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation_Udacity_Workspace.ipynb` to get started with training your own agent!
+Navigate through `Navigation_Udacity_Workspace.ipynb` to get started with training your own agent!

-Please scroll to the section 4.
-It's Your Turn!.
+Please scroll to the section 4 because this is where the actual training begins!
 Please note that the previous section is to examine how the agent and the environment interacts with each other.
-The subsequent sections then defines the following:
+Section 4 defines the following:

 1. Libraries
 2. Environment